Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Scores and image counters appear in decimal format (when red in hexadecimal editor) by batch of two digits, least significant batch of two digits first.
 I do not know if it is a kind of obfuscation or an ease for programmers to display scores on screen;
 - Trippy-H data are stored at address 0x01061-0x10B2, repeated at range 0x0113A-0x0118B;
 - Trippy-H, Scores and image counters increment and decrement at the same time two checksum "bytes" at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
-- Left byte of the checksum (low address) seems to be equal to 47 + sum(left value of digits + right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
-I'm not 100% sure of the rule as I saw some unexpected deviations for high numbers ;
-- Right byte of the checksum  (high address) seems to be equal to 63 - sum(left value of digits - right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
-I'm not 100% sure of the rule either for the same reasons ;
 - The vector states (0x011D7 to 0x011F4) seem to have their own independant checksum bytes at adresses 0x011D5-0x11D6, repeated at 0x011FA-0x011FB ;
 - left byte of the checksums (low address) seems to be equal to a sum of values;
 - right byte of the checksums (high address) seems to be equal to an operation that is not a sum;
-- I suppose that all of this (obfusctation + multiple checksums with different rules) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell.
+- I suppose that all of this (obfusctation + checksum with different rules) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell.
 Clearly a single byte attack will inevitably lead to the activation of a suicide code as at least three bytes must be modified to hack something (one byte of data + 2 bytes of checksum);
 - On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way;
 - Setting the scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary;
 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.